-Virtual Class Meetings: The class assignments and labs will be conducted mostly online in asynchronous mode, however we will hold one synchronous real-time virtual class meeting per week via Zoom, on Tuesdays from 2 - 4 PM for Winter Term 2021 via Zoom (see link under contact information above).
-Each week, at the listed day and time, I will have a meeting space open for students to attend a virtual class meeting in which I will provide weekly class instructions and lesson overviews; plus answer any questions or assist with assignments.
+Hybrid Class Meetings: The class assignments and labs will be conducted mostly online in asynchronous mode, however we will hold synchronous real-time in-person class meetings once per week on Tuesdays from 2 PM - 4 PM in NS218 for Winter Term 2023.
+In case of public health emergencies, we will also have a class Zoom option as needed (see link under contact information above).
+Each week, at the listed days and time, I will provide weekly class instructions and lesson overviews; plus answer any questions or assist with assignments.

 Zoom is a web browser-based tool, click the meeting link posted above to join the meeting; voice, video and text / chat options are available.
 If you experience difficulty connecting to the Zoom space during meeting time, Plan B give me a call directly on cell phone at 541-760-9216, or email that works as well.
 I will send out email reminders and virtual meeting links as we progress through the class session.
-Alternative options will be provided to students who are not able to attend the virtual class meeting; recordings will be archived and available.
+Alternative options will be provided to students who are not able to attend the class meetings; recordings will be archived and available.

 Virtual Office Hours: Standing office hours will be held during the posted days / times above using the Zoom personal meeting tool.
-The instructor has an account with a virtual room set up that has a static web address with following URL: https://wou-edu.zoom.us/j/8273666289?pwd=bitrNUtBNzNZNUYycFF6NlpzT2ZKUT09 Each week, at the listed day and time, I will have a meeting space open for students to drop in as needed.
+The instructor has an account with a virtual room set up that has a static web address with following URL: https://wou-edu.zoom.us/i/8273666289?pwd=bitrNUtBNzNZNUYycFF6NIpzT2ZKUT09 Each week, at the listed day and time, I will have a meeting space open for students to drop in as needed.
 Enter the URL into a web browser, click link to join meeting, enter your full name and email address in the login box to enter virtual meeting room.
 Voice, video and text / chat options are available.
 If you experience difficulty connecting to the Zoom space during office hours, Plan B give me a call directly on cell phone at 541-760-9216, or email anytime, that works as well.

-Weekly Planning and Time Management: ES486 is a 4-credit upper division science class originally designed in a format that encompasses 4 hours of lecture and lab time each week.
-While we are currently delivering the course in a remote, online format; with only 2 hours or real-time synchronous zoom meeting per week, students should anticipate that all meetings, assignments, readings and lab exercises will take a minimum of 4 - 5 hours of personal time per week to successfully complete, and possibly more depending on your individual work flow process.
-Please plan your weekly work schedules accordingly.
+Weekly Planning and Time Management: ES486 is a 4-credit upper division science class originally designed in a format that encompasses 4 hours of lecture and lab time each week, with additional weekly homework outside of scheduled class time.
+While we are currently delivering the course in a hybrid format; with only 2 hours of in-person meeting per week, students should anticipate that all meetings, assignments, readings and lab exercises will take a minimum of 4 - 5 hours of personal time per week to successfully complete, and possibly more depending on your individual work flow process.
+Please plan your weekly work schedules accordingly, both during scheduled class time, and outside of scheduled class time.